 Jewelry is kept to a tasteful minimum.
+No necklaces or bracelets are allowed.
+Wedding bands and/or engagement rings are acceptable.
 No multiple visible piercing.
 The only visible piercing is to be up to two small earrings in two pierced holes of each ear.
+In the classroom, lab, and clinical setting.
+No jewelery may be worn in the clinical setting.
+Flesh tone or clear gauges may be worn to cover obvious holes in nose, lip, and ear piercings.